San Francisco blanketed in smoke as California fires rage

 The cluster of wine country fires threaten an area that only last year grappled with another massive blaze that forced 200,000 to flee — a task made more complicated this year because of the pandemic.

 Tuesday afternoon, the fire was moving toward an area called Atlas Peak that burned in 2017 in a blaze that killed six people and destroyed nearly 800 buildings.
+The California Highway Patrol said helicopter crews were unable to do rescues in the area because the smoke was too thick to fly in.

 Robin Sisemore hosed down vegetation in front of her mother’s adjacent house.
 Both homes were new, replacing ones that burned just three years ago.